JasperFx/lamar/docs/guide/ioc/resolving/get-all-services-by-service-type.md

 Please see [working with Enumerable Types](/guide/ioc/working-with-enumerable-types) for a lot more information about what's going on behind the scenes.

-Once in a while you might want to get an enumerable of all the configured objects for a PluginType.
+Once in a while you might want to get an enumerable of all the configured objects for a ServiceType.
 That's done with the `GetAllInstances()` method shown below:

 <!-- snippet: sample_get-all-instances -->
 <a id='snippet-sample_get-all-instances'></a>